gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/pile-of-wired-solenoids.jpg" caption="The pile of wired solenoids.
-It took a good 8+ hours to wire these up!" caption-position="bottom" width="600px" >}}
+It took a good 8+ hours to wire these up!"  width="600px" >}}